guillermooo/sublime-undocs/source/extensibility/plugins.rst

 You may have noticed that our command is named ``ExampleCommand``, but we passed the string ``example`` to the API call instead.
-This is necessary because Sublime Text standardizes command names by stripping the ``Command`` suffix and separating ``PhrasesLikThis`` with underscores, like so:
+This is necessary because Sublime Text standardizes command names by stripping the ``Command`` suffix and separating ``PhrasesLikeThis`` with underscores, like so:
 ``phrases_like_this``.

 New commands should follow the same naming pattern.